 Best Free PC Antivirus Software

-For Windows PC users, a good antivirus program is a necessity to ward off malware attacks, keep your computer running efficiently, and safeguard your online identity and personal information.
-Premium antivirus suites have additional features to protect you from malicious Web pages, help you manage security on mobile devices, and monitor your computer's firewall, software updates and other features.
-But some just don't want to — or can't — pay a yearly subscription fee for those extra features.
+Windows PC users need a good antivirus program to ward off malware attacks, to keep their computers running efficiently and to safeguard their online identities and personal information.
+Paid antivirus suites have many features to protect children online, manage security on mobile devices, and monitor a computer's firewall, software updates and other features.
+But some users just don't want to — or can't — pay a yearly subscription fee for those extra features.

-If that's you, you've come to the right place.
-We've evaluated the most widely used free antivirus programs based on ease of use, features, protection and overall system impact.
+If that describes you, you've come to the right place.
+We've evaluated the most widely used free antivirus programs based on malware protection, system impact, ease of use and useful extra features.

-Our malware-detection data comes primarily from independent German evaluation lab AV-TEST, which regularly tests all major security software for the ability to detect zero-day malware and other threats.
+Our malware-detection data comes from two independent evaluation labs, AV-TEST in Germany and AV-Comparatives in Austria.
+Each regularly tests major antivirus products for their abilities to detect zero-day malware and other threats.